 One fateful day, at age 7, Michael and his mom walked by a band playing in an open garage in his neighborhood on Long Island and he heard live music for the first time.
 The impression left Michael immediately wanting to play the drums.
 His parents soon bought his first drum set and he starting taking lessons.
 This began his life long journey into the world of music.
 He was already singing in church by this time.
-Piano lessons soon followed and rounded things off.
+Piano lessons soon followed.
 He began putting little ideas and pieces of music together as a start to composing original music.

 Michael started teaching drums locally at age 12 and began playing professionally at age 15.
 At age 17 he played percussion in Long Island’s “Opera On The Sound Company” and drummed in various rock, jazz and theater groups.
 By senior year in high school Michael won twelve top medals at the annual NYSSMA (New York State Solo Music Association) juried drum competition.
 He was also chosen for three years in a row to be a member of the All State Orchestra composed of top players from New York.

 Songwriting became a way to express the inexpressible, scaling hidden inner walls that accessed normally “out of reach” realms.
 Michael’s love of the songwriting process, (creating individual narratives and emotions) allowed for different characters to be played out while singing.
 The deeper in touch with the emotional story of the lyrics, the stronger the connection would be.
 Equally gifted as a vocalist, drummer, percussionist, keyboardist and recording engineer; his deep knowledge of rhythm wound up helping his singing and piano playing.
 They all connect with each other.
 Serving the song is paramount whether the inspiration comes from a rhythm, melody or series of chords.